Musab-Dev/quick-find-algorithm/README.md

+This repository is done as practice during Algorithm Part 01 course introduced by Princeton University on Coursera.

 # QuickFind Algorithm in C#

 This repository contains a C# implementation of the Quick Find algorithm, a simple but inefficient algorithm for solving the Union-Find problem.
 The Union-Find problem involves efficiently keeping track of a set of elements partitioned into disjoint sets and supporting two main operations: union (merge two sets into one) and find (determine which set an element belongs to).